 |usePDFEmbeddedFont||For fonts embedded in the PDF input.
 Emit renditions of the fonts and references in the HTML output to the generated fonts instead of emitting only references to fonts in the HTML output.|

-To convert a PDF file to HTML or XML, use the processPdf API call:
+To convert a PDF file to HTML, XML, EPUB, JSON, CSV, or plain text, use the processPdf API call:

 Result processPdf ( const char* pdfFilePath, const char* outputDir, Parameters* params, Float *confidenceScore)